python-zk/kazoo/README.rst

 ``kazoo`` started under the `Nimbus Project`_ and through collaboration with the open-source community has been merged with code from `Mozilla`_ and the `Zope Corporation`_.
-It has since gathered an active community of over two dozen contributors.
+It has since gathered an active community of over fifty contributors.

 .. _Apache Zookeeper: http://zookeeper.apache.org/
 .. _the full docs: http://kazoo.rtfd.org/